Bad Credit

 Although bad credit cards are designed for those with a poor credit rating, you still may struggle to get approved for one if your credit score is very poor.

-To be in with a chance of getting approval for the best credit card deals, spending time to improve your credit history will be your best option.
+To have a chance of getting approval for the best credit card deals, spending time improving your credit history will be your best option.